Meet IntelliJ IDEA

-- The more advanced users will find it useful to read the various sections of the part Languages and Frameworks.
+- The more advanced users will find it useful to read the various sections of the part Language and Framework - Specific Guidelines.

 - The part Migration Guides is intended for Eclipse and NetBeans users, who are about to move to IntelliJ IDEA.